OWelton-Rosie/SNZ-new/docs/README.md

-## Note: this is NOT the current SNZ website!
-The current SNZ website can be viewed at [https://speedcubing.nz/](https://speedcubing.nz/).
+# SNZ-new

-This is a proposed version made by a nerdy teen; therefore, it is not particularly stable!
+This project was a proposed alternative to the former Speedcubing New Zealand site.
+SNZ now has a new website, which can be found at [https://speedcubing.org.nz/](https://speedcubing.org.nz/).

-## Project Structure (template from the [CubeClubs Repo](https://github.com/CubeLabsNZ/CubeClubs))
+## Project Structure:
 <pre>
 <b>SNZ-new</b>